 Carl Sandburg Home National Historic Site

 This national historic site is located in Flat Rock, North Carolina.
 The site preserves the home of Carl Sandburg, who is a Pulitzer-winning writer and poet.
-Carl Sandburg is originally from the Midwest but his family moved to North Carolina in 1945 so that he could live in the peace and solitude to pursue his writing career.
+Carl Sandburg is originally from the Midwest but his family moved to North Carolina in 1945 so that he could live in peace and solitude to pursue his writing career.
 In addition, they purchased this 30-acre pastureland as his wife also raised champion dairy goats.

 In total, there are 264 acres of land area that are encompassed within this national historic site.
 The Sandburg residence is the highlight of this site, but also includes the goat farm, sheds, mountainside wooded areas, rolling pastures, and hiking trails that surround it.

 This site preserves the location of the first English settlement in the US – the Roanoke Colony.
 The first settlement was founded in 1587; hence, the site is considered of national significance.
 The location of this national historic site is in Dare County and is one of the national park service sites in North Carolina.
 The entire site measures at 14 acres in land area.

 The settlement thrived for many years until it was mysteriously abandoned in 1590 after the supply ships failed to arrive.
 From then on, the settlement vanished and there were no signs of survivors.
 To this day, the fate of the “Lost Colony”, as they were known continues to be a mystery.

 The Great Smoky Mountains National Park is another unit of the national park service sites in North Carolina that is shared with another state: Tennessee.
 It is also a UNESCO World Heritage Site.
 The main feature of the park is the Great Smoky Mountains and some parts of the Blue Ridge Mountains.
 Both of these mountains are a division of the Appalachian Mountain chain.